gaehlerm/SoftwareEngineering/README.md

 Or if you write a book like this one.
 It is written in Markdown and version controlled with git.
 This makes it easy to cooperate with reviewers and at the same time I always have a safety net when I screwed up some of my text.

 I won't go further into details about git.
 There are plenty of tutorials in the web that teach you how to use git.
 They will teach you how to make commits, use branches and do merges.
-And remember as I told you in the chapter ot unit tests: unit test are great if you have merge conflicts.
+And remember as I told you in the chapter on unit tests: unit test are great if you have merge conflicts.
 The unit tests will tell you immediately if you resolved them correctly.

 ### Copilot

-// is here the location to write about Merge (Pull) Requests?
-Seems like Copilot can help here as well, https://youtu.be/8_0DJ9FOlOM?t=559
+Copilot can convert human readable commands into git commands.
+For example it converts `git create a branch named "hello branch"` into `git branch hello_branch`.
+Just start the command with `git` and you will get a git command.

 ## Command line

-The most common command line software is the shell used on Unix systems.
+The most common command line software is Bash (The Bourne-again shell, or just shell) on Unix systems.
 However, the Windows based PowerShell is a viable alternative.
-For many purposes python or other scripting languages can be used.
+For many purposes python or other scripting languages can be used as well.

 The command line is the Swiss military knife of software development.
 It is the glue that connects all the different tools together.
 It enables us to automate all the build processes.
 For this reason, the command line tools are generally to be preferred over GUI based tools.
-GUI based tools are great for getting started with some smaller projects, however you’ll quickly reach some limits as they don’t scale up on bigger projects.
+GUI based tools like the file browser are great for getting started with some smaller projects, however you’ll quickly reach some limits as they don’t scale up on bigger projects.

-The shell is an extremely powerful and versatile tool for executing other programs and running scripts for running all kind of commands dealing with configuration settings, the filesystem, networking, etc. I it certainly worth learning at least some of the basic functionality once you have the opportunity of automating a shell process.
+The shell is an extremely powerful and versatile tool for executing other programs and running scripts for running all kind of commands dealing with configuration settings, the filesystem, networking, etc. It is certainly worth learning at least some of the basic functionality once you have the opportunity of automating a shell process.

 ### Copilot

+// figure out something else to ask copilot. git questions have already been answered before.

 // Copilot for CLI might change how we use the command line (and all its programs with it).
 Now you no longer have to use google to find the syntax, but you can use Copilot CLI instead. https://youtu.be/8_0DJ9FOlOM?t=787 https://youtu.be/pw0SH7AHIFI -> how does this work exactly?